Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 <br/>
 <br/>

+## The Number of Passenger Cars per 100 Inhabitants by District (2003)
 - As off 2003, we can see that the Bratislava District dominates in terms of the number of passenger cars per 100 inhabitants
   - The Bratislava District: 36 cars per 100 people
   - The rest of Slovakia (average): 18 cars per 100 people